MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/Update-MgExternalConnection.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ACTIVITYSETTINGS `<IMicrosoftGraphExternalConnectorsActivitySettings>`: activitySettings
+`ACTIVITYSETTINGS <IMicrosoftGraphExternalConnectorsActivitySettings>`: activitySettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[UrlToItemResolvers <IMicrosoftGraphExternalConnectorsUrlToItemResolverBase[]>]`: Specifies configurations to identify an externalItem based on a shared URL.
     - `[Priority <Int32?>]`: The priority which defines the sequence in which the urlToItemResolverBase instances are evaluated.

-BODYPARAMETER `<IMicrosoftGraphExternalConnectorsExternalConnection>`: externalConnection
+`BODYPARAMETER <IMicrosoftGraphExternalConnectorsExternalConnection>`: externalConnection
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ActivitySettings <IMicrosoftGraphExternalConnectorsActivitySettings>]`: activitySettings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[UrlToItemResolvers <IMicrosoftGraphExternalConnectorsUrlToItemResolverBase[]>]`: Specifies configurations to identify an externalItem based on a shared URL.